nahanoo/curves/documentation/documentation.md

 ```
 The logger of the script will provide you with information about the success of the parsing and tell you if you forgot to provide certain information for a well in the `combined_metadata.xlsx` file.

-The exported parsed data is located in several files under the following project.
+The exported parsed data is located in several files under the following directory.
 ```
 export/
 ├─ your_project_name/